realtime-sanitizer/rtsan-standalone-rs/README.md

 ```

 With the `rtsan` feature enabled, the application will crash if a real-time
 violation is detected.
-For example, it may produce the following error:
+In this case, it should produce the following error:

 ```
 ==70107==ERROR: RealtimeSanitizer: blocking-call